Rule 4—Play of the Game

 Loss of equipment

 Under NFHS rules, if a player loses required equipment other than the crosse in a scrimmage area, we kill the play and give the ball back to the team that had it or award by AP if the ball was loose.
-This is not a technical foul under NCAA rules.
+This is not a technical foul as it is under NCAA rules.

 If a player intentionally loses equipment to, say, stop a fast break, we kill the play but assess a USC penalty.